dfinity/awesome-internet-computer/README.md

 - [agent-rs](https://github.com/dfinity/agent-rs) - Collection of libraries and tools for interfacing with the IC using Rust.
 - [dfx](https://github.com/dfinity/sdk) - Commandline tool to interact with the IC written in Rust.

+### Python

+- ⚠️ UNMAINTAINED ⚠️ [ic-py](https://github.com/rocklabs-io/ic-py) - Library for interfacing with the IC using Python.

 ### Dart/Flutter

 - [agent_dart](https://github.com/AstroxNetwork/agent_dart) - Framework to build mobile applications.